Hardy hierarchy

 In computability theory, computational complexity theory and proof theory, the Hardy hierarchy, named after G. H. Hardy, is a hierarchy of sets of numerical functions generated from an ordinal-indexed family of functions hα: N → N (where N is the set of natural numbers, {0, 1, ...}) called Hardy functions.
 It is related to the fast-growing hierarchy and slow-growing hierarchy.

-Hardy hierarchy is introduced by Stanley S. Wainer in 1972, but the idea of its definition comes from Hardy's 1904 paper, in which Hardy exhibits a set of reals with cardinality $\aleph_1$.
+The Hardy hierarchy was introduced by Stanley S. Wainer in 1972, but the idea of its definition comes from Hardy's 1904 paper, in which Hardy exhibits a set of reals with cardinality $\aleph_1$.

 Definition

 Let μ be a large countable ordinal such that a fundamental sequence is assigned to every limit ordinal less than μ.
 The Hardy functions hα: N → N, for α < μ, is then defined as follows: